 I got into the groove of the climb.
 Red Meadow pass is famous among participants of the Tour Divide for having snow but there was no snow on the road when we crossed.
 Instead thunder clouds rolled in and I picked up my pace.
 I recall that I didn't see Larry or Mikki before the top of the climb whereas I overtook Bill on a steep section where I was breathing too hard to talk.
 Just as the top appeared, some sleet and perhaps hail began to fall.
 Instead of stopping to put rain gear on, I decided to get lower because in the mountains it's not unusual for the precipitation to be confined to the higher elevations.
 Whoop, whoop that was a crazy fun descent!
 So fast and not horrifically bumpy.
 The gravel was in good shape and as I had hoped, it was dry.
 I escaped the hail, sleet and rain that I later discovered had Mikki and Larry pinned down waiting it out under a picnic shelter.
 Apparently I passed them when they were stopped somewhere before passing Bill on the climb, perhaps having lunch or a nature break.

 There remained plenty of daylight when I reached Whitefish, Montana but I decided to check it out anyway and headed off route into town.
 I was immediately greeted by lots of traffic and confusion so I turned back toward the route, headed to Columbia Falls and checked into the Pioneer Motel to take care of my bottom.
 Day four was fun!
 My bum was no better but I managed to deal with it.
 Clearly it would have been a lot more fun without the pain.
 Several good things happened on day 4.
 I was finally able to have a good conversation with Pat which made me feel so much better.
 The climbing was good and the downhills were awesome!
 Finally, talking with Mikki and Larry during the ride was also a big plus.
-Later I noticed from TrackLeaders that they stopped in Whitefish just 10 miles behind.
-I hoped to see them again tomorrow.
+Later I noticed from TrackLeaders that they stopped in Whitefish just 10 miles behind as did Mark from the day before.
+I hoped to see them all again tomorrow.

 Things to know